A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

 Finally, we explore the third possibility, namely that the flatter \oiiihb\ LF (compared to the UV LF) could result from an intrinsic turnover of the galaxy UV LF at some faint limit $\muv\geq-15.5$ \citep{bouwens_z_2022}.

-Previous studies investigated the possibility of finding turnovers in luminosity functions to constrain the formation of the lowest mass haloes.
-On the theory side, a faint-end turnover of the UV LF is expected as a direct consequence of the photoevaporation of small dark matter haloes during the reionisation \citep{shapiro_photoevaporation_2004}.
-Simulations observed such turnovers \citep[e.g.][]{kuhlen_dwarf_2013, ocvirk_cosmic_2016} by parametrising luminosity functions with an additional "turnover" parameter \citep[e.g.][]{jaacks_impact_2013} and tentative observations of that turnover were later attempted \citep{bouwens_z_2017, bouwens_z_2022} on the Hubble Frontier Fields (HFF).
-This tentative detection of a turnover ended up ruling out a turnover in the UV luminosity function above $M_\text{UV} \leq -15.5$ for their $z=2-9$ sample.
-In more detail, at $z\sim6$, they rule out a turnover above $\muv\leq -14.3$.
-At higher redshift ($z\sim9$), the small number of detected sources back then limited the depth of the luminosity function.
-But they argued that a turnover above $M_\text{UV} \leq -16$ can be ruled out, but they would be consistent with a turnover at $M_\text{UV}\approx-15$ \citep{bouwens_z_2022, atek_extreme_2018}.
-According to Fig.~\ref{fig:muv_flux}, this magnitude would roughly translate to a line flux of $L_\oiiihb\approx10^{40}$ \ergs, therefore, as GLIMPSE observes fainter galaxies, and a turnover could be observed.
-This is roughly compatible with our luminosity functions in Fig.~\ref{fig:O3LF} flattening, but does not prove the existence of this turnover.
+Previous studies investigated the possibility of finding turnovers in LFs to constrain the formation of the lowest mass haloes.
+On the theory side, a faint-end turnover of the UV LF is expected as a direct consequence of the photoevaporation of small dark matter haloes during the re-ionisation \citep{shapiro_photoevaporation_2004}.
+Simulations observed such turnovers \citep[e.g.][]{kuhlen_dwarf_2013, ocvirk_cosmic_2016} by parametrising LFs with an additional turnover parameter \citep[e.g.][]{jaacks_impact_2013} and tentative observations of that turnover were later attempted \citep{bouwens_z_2017, bouwens_z_2022} on the HFF.
+This tentative detection of a turnover ended up ruling out a turnover in the UV LF above $M_\text{UV} \leq -15.5$ for their $z=2-9$ sample.
+In more details, at $z\sim6$, they rule out a turnover above $\muv\leq -14.3$.
+At higher redshift ($z\sim9$), the small number of detected sources back then limited the depth of the LF.
+Nevertheless, they argued that a turnover above $M_\text{UV} \leq -16$ can be ruled out, but they would be consistent with a turnover at $M_\text{UV}\sim-15$ \citep{bouwens_z_2022, atek_extreme_2018}.
+According to Fig.~\ref{fig:muv_flux}, this magnitude would roughly translate into a line flux of $L_\oiiihb\sim10^{40}$ \ergs, and therefore, as GLIMPSE observes fainter galaxies, a turnover might be observed.
+This is roughly compatible with our LFs in Fig.~\ref{fig:O3LF} flattening, but does not prove the existence of this turnover.
 However, we can simulate the effect of a sharp UV LF faint-end turnover on the \oiiihb~LF.
 We define this sharp turnover by adding a simple component to Eq.~\ref{eq:schechter}.
-The final luminosity function is given by:
+The final LF is given by

+where $L_T$ is the turnover luminosity and $\delta$ turnover parameter for which negative values indicate the presence of a turnover.
+To simulate the scattering effect between the \oiiihb\ and \muv\ (as seen in Fig.~\ref{fig:muv_flux}), we converted $L_{\rm UV}$ to $L_{\oiiihb}$ using the following equation: